darbinreyes/subparprogrammer/dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=20m15s)

----

-//

-My comment: notice that in this repetition there are three guarded commands, and recall that this notation is obtained by replacing the brackets for “if fi” with “do od”.
-With only a single guarded command the guard itself is the condition for repeating the statement, in this case, with three guards, what is the correct operational interpretation?
-My guess is that, under the assumption that the guards are mutually exclusive, only the statement whose guard is true is executed.

-//

----

 The last one increases b by 1 and decreases b [ audio error: Dijkstra’s says "decreases b”, when he clearly intended to say “decreases w"] but decreases it by 2.
 So we see that **whatever happens**, w remains constant or w is decreased by 2.
 In other words, w is only decreased by 2.
 And that means that if w started even, it will **remain even**, if w started odd, it will **remain odd**.
 And I’ll show you the consequence of that on the blackboard.